 - Applicants must be medically capable of satisfactorily completing required training, and medically adaptable to the military environment without geographical area limitations.

-- Applicants need to be medically capable of performing duties without aggravation of existing physical defects or medical conditions.
+- Applicants need to be medically capable of performing duties without the aggravation of existing physical defects or medical conditions.

 Service in the military is a competitive job environment.
 The U.S. military is not a profession of last resorts for those with no other option.